 "Now, after a forty year absence, speculation has been growing of a reunion”, according to Senior Beat magazine.
 When asked to confirm, Rip “ The Chord” didn’t acknowledge nor deny the rumors, simply replying, “Hah!
 Wow…guys, Where the hell did all our hair go????”

 Lake Washington High School Mascot Retires, Reflects Back on Distinguished Career

-Reflecting on what he could have become had he chosen a different path, Elliot said Wednesday that he would have been "Big Bird" or "Barney the Dinosaur" if he had the chance to go back and do it all over again.
-Ironically, despite his influential career as a mascot, the 58-year-old always felt like a "loser' for not following his childhood dream.
+Elliot, who in his Sophomore year had established himself as the go-to kangaroo, passing up the opportunity of the more fun and rewarding job as class clown, said, “If I could tell my younger self one thing, it would be to go with your gut and take a shot with following your dreams, because if you don’t, you’re always going to wonder what might have been.”
+Acknowledging, that he would have been "Big Bird" or "Barney the Dinosaur" if he had the chance to go back and do it all over again.
+Ironically, despite an influential career as the mascot, the 58-year-old always felt like a "loser' for not following his childhood dream.

-When asked what motivated him to become the Kangaroo, Elliot speculated, “Guess I was the only one willing to wear the suit”.
+When asked what motivated him, Elliot speculated, “Guess I was the only one willing to wear the suit”.
 Confessing, that when he was chosen to be the high school mascot he was too young and naive to grasp the full repercussions.
 “Look, sure I would have liked to be the Valedictorian and graduate with the class of ’78, that’s great and all.
 But, high school rewards people who follow the rules, not people who shake things up.
 Mascots don’t

 Kangs hold class reunion in Yoville.
 Couldn't believe how perfect everyone looked!